-4.3 Aboriginal Consultation
+4.3 Indigenous Consultation

-The Supreme Court of Canada ruled that the Crown has a legal duty to consult, and where appropriate to accommodate, when the Crown has real or constructive knowledge of the potential existence of Aboriginal rights or title, and the Crown contemplates conduct that might adversely affect those rights, whether those rights have been established (proven in court or agreed to in treaties) or whether there is potential for rights to exist.
+The Supreme Court of Canada has ruled that the Crown has a legal duty to consult, and where appropriate to accommodate, when the Crown has real or constructive knowledge of the potential existence of Indigenous rights or title, and the Crown contemplates conduct that might adversely affect those rights, whether those rights have been established (proven in court or agreed to in treaties) or whether there is potential for rights to exist.
 In these instances, consultation should occur prior to the federal government taking any action.

-For each project proposal that advances to Part 2 of the evaluation, GCWood Program officers will review applications to determine if the proposed project is likely to result in an adverse impact on an established or claimed Aboriginal or treaty right.
+For each project proposal that advances to Part 2 of the evaluation, GCWood Program officers will review applications to determine if the proposed project is likely to result in an adverse impact on an established or claimed Indigenous or treaty right.
 Where appropriate, a consultation process commensurate with the potential impact will be undertaken.

-Proponent consultation with Aboriginal groups is not required under the GCWood Program (for those Applicants advancing to Part 2).
+Consultation with Indigenous groups by applicants is not required under the GCWood Program (for those Applicants advancing to Part 2).
 However, applicants are encouraged to report if they have already conducted consultation or engagement in relation to the project proposal, or as part of the applicant's ongoing operations/corporate commitments.